pschaus/book_lepl1402/source/part3.rst

 1. Before the loop begins (Initialization).
 2. Before each iteration (Maintenance).
 3. After the loop terminates (Termination).

-This often helps prove something important about the output.
+The loop invariant often helps to prove something important about the output of the algorithm.

 The code fragment :ref:`max_invariant_while` illustrates a simple loop invariant for a method searching for the maximum of an array.

 ..  code-block:: java
-    :caption: Maximum of an array with loop invariant
+    :caption: Maximum of an array using ``while``, with loop invariant
     :name: max_invariant_while